-When you are lying, cozy in bed in the morning, it can take a lot of motivation to tear yourself away from your duvet.
+When you're nice and cosy in bed in the morning, it can take a lot of motivation to tear yourself away from your duvet.
 At some point during the day, sit down with a pen and paper and make a conscious effort to visualize who you are and what you want in life.
 Work out a personal mission statement for yourself and jot it down.
-This will put your goals in focus and help move your ideas into reality so them become attainable.
+This will put your goals in focus and help move your ideas into reality so theybecome attainable.
 Then, when you are struggling to get up in the morning, reach for your notebook and re-read your reason for getting out of bed.
 Remember, you are in control of your own life but you need to be proactive!

 3. Mindfulness and meditation

-Recently, mindfulness and meditation has been getting the recognition it deserves as being a hugely effective tool, used by high achievers and successful people.
+Recently, mindfulness and meditation have been getting the recognition it deserves as being a hugely effective tool, used by high achievers and successful people.

 Oprah Winfrey advocates mindfulness and meditation as a brilliant way to prepare for the day ahead.
 She recommends 20 minutes of breathing exercises, meditation, and contemplation in the morning.
 Arianna Huffington, Editor in Chief of Huffington Post Media Group, promotes disconnecting from social media and technology first thing in the morning.
 Instead of looking at her phone as soon as she wakes up, she breathes deeply, sets her intentions for the day and practices gratitude.
 This is something that does not cost anything and can be done anywhere.
 Just a few minutes in the morning can set you on the right track for the day.

 Preparing the night before for the day ahead can have a huge impact on how your day pans out.
 Packing your gym kit in the evening will make any excuses about not finding your trainers redundant!
 Packing your bag, with everything you need for the day will make getting out of the house a much easier and seamless process.